DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 }
 ```

 The first thing you might notice is that the function is async.
-This we don't
+This is so we
-block our UI thread while we are generating our image.
+don't block our UI thread while we are generating our image.
 This function will get sent to seperate thread.

 > Async commands are executed on a separate thread using async_runtime::spawn.